aspose-total/Aspose.Total-Products/total/en/java/conversion/potm-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLS via Java or Online App" h2="On Premise Java API to export POTM to XLS without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to create, manipulate, convert and render a wide range of file formats.
+It provides a powerful set of APIs to work with Microsoft Office and other popular file formats.
+With Aspose.Total for Java, you can easily convert POTM file to XLS in two simple steps.

+The first step is to export POTM to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate and convert presentations in various file formats.
+It provides a comprehensive set of features to work with presentations, slides, shapes, text, images, tables, hyperlinks and other elements.
+With Aspose.Slides for Java, you can easily export POTM to HTML with just a few lines of code.

+The second step is to convert HTML to XLS using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate and convert spreadsheets in various file formats.
+It provides a comprehensive set of features to work with worksheets, rows, columns, cells, formulas, charts, images, hyperlinks and other elements.
+With Aspose.Cells for Java, you can easily convert HTML to XLS with just a few lines of code.

-You can convert POTM file to XLS via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLS.
+In conclusion, Aspose.Total for Java provides a powerful set of APIs to convert POTM file to XLS in two simple steps.
+First, you can export POTM to HTML using Aspose.Slides for Java.
+Secondly, you can convert HTML to XLS using Aspose.Cells for Java.
+With Aspose.Total for Java, you can easily convert POTM file to XLS with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}